sanjai-AK47/PortScanner/README.md

 # PortScanner
-This is a beta version of this Port Scanner tool in python. this will be completely release alpha version after completing the testing.
+This is a beta version of this Port Scanner tool in python.

 githclone the repo